 UX design is the process of figuring out what your customers need and finding the best and most efficient way to give it to them.
 UX design work can include, for example, studying user behavior, building wireframe models of website structures, and finding better ways to deliver information via text, image, video, or other means.

 Everything related to user experience starts with people.
 One way to learn about the users' needs and preferences is to perform user research.
-Based on the user research, UX designers aim to get a deep understanding of the users, which helps throughout the entire process.
+Based on user research, UX designers aim to get a deep understanding of the users, which helps throughout the entire process.

 User interface design as part of UX design